wimleers/fileconveyor/README.txt

 - processorChain
 - destinations

+A rule can also be configured to delete source files after they have been synced to the destination(s).

 The filter and processorChain components are optional.
 You must have at least one destination.
 If you want to use the daemon to process files locally, i.e. without